Question from Wendy:

 What about the family meals around the table?
 We do those as often as we reasonably can, because we feel those are important.
 Like I said, I’m talking about temporary seasons of imbalance – not permanent ones.

 Well, this is already more than I planned to say, but hopefully it’s helpful.
 Believe me when I say I’ve felt guilty for working as much as I do, but I have to wonder, why on earth would God give me the ideas I get if he didn’t want me to do something with them?
 Every time I deny them, I feel the Spirit leave.
 Every time I honor them, and develop them, even at the expense of getting the laundry done or whatever, I feel the Spirit supporting and guiding me.
 I’ve had to come to the conclusion that it’s the adversary who wants me to shrink and NOT do all I know I can do.

-Even my patriarchal blessing says: “Have faith in the Lord Jesus Christ and in your work as well, and you shall accomplish the purposes you have in mind.”
-When I got the blessing, that part really bothered me, because I didn’t want to have any work to do.
+Even my church patriarch blessed me with the following counsel: “Have faith in the Lord Jesus Christ and in your work as well, and you shall accomplish the purposes you have in mind.”
+When I received that blessing, it really bothered me, because I actually didn’t want to have any work to do.
 I just wanted to be Mom.
 I had no idea that I had a work to do, but now I know it’s true, and I cannot let anyone else’s opinion of how I spend my time get in the way of it.